 Mudrooms are a great place to store items that are used seasonally.
 Some seasonal use items aren’t good candidates for storing in garages or sheds.
 A climate-controlled environment, such as a mudroom, is a fantastic option and a great place to store these types of items.

 Bulky winter clothing and jackets can take up a lot of space in smaller bedroom closets.
 Delegating these items to the mudroom saves space and helps to maintain a clutter-free environment in the rest of the home.

 4. Design a Pet Wash Station

 If you have a pet, you can designate your new mudroom as ground-zero for pet bathing.
+This is one of the pet-friendly custom home design ideas.
 There are many benefits to this approach and one of the biggest is that it keeps mud and fur in a centralized location and not in one of the main bathrooms.

 Mudrooms tend to feature a hard surface flooring, such as tile or water-proof laminates.
 This gives them the durability to withstand frequent pet-bathing while also making clean-up significantly easier.
 If you are incorporating a pet washing station within your mudroom, think out-of-the-box a bit and consider installing a raised tub or washbasin.